aliyuldashev/pyrogram-get-all-user/README.md

 # Pyrogram Telegram Bot

-This Telegram bot built with Pyrogram retrieves user IDs and information when the user enters the command "/CHAT".
+This Telegram bot built with Pyrogram retrieves all user's IDs and information when the user enters the command "@CHAT" and chat id.
 It provides an easy way to fetch user IDs and access user information.

 ## Usage